Chances are—even if you’ve never owned a fish before—you know what an angelfish looks like?

-If you hope to breed angelfish, however, you will need to have an active role in the process.
+If you do hope to breed them, however, you will need to have an active role in the process.
 Unlike in the wild, in your aquarium they are confined to a small place.
 Lack of sufficient space, stressors, and hunger, can all lead to angelfish eating their own eggs.

 Once your angelfish has gone through a cycle or two of egg laying, they will generally continue to lay in the same location.
 This is true even if those other pieces have been reintroduced.